raltsmc/Bardcraft/readme.txt

 		An unusually introspective Orc who found solace in the lute after a "disagreement" with his stronghold.
 Speaks little, but his music is very expressive.
 Might occasionally grumble about how "true strength is found in accepting sorrow."
 	- Camilla of Cheydinhal (Halfway Tavern, Pelagiad) Hire cost: 1500G
-		A former Imperial court performer slumming it in Morrowind after a run of bad luck.
+		A former Imperial court performer now scraping by in Morrowind after a run of bad luck.
 Constantly name-drops nobility no one here has heard of.
 Possesses considerable talent, but undersells herself.

 - OCARINA:
 	- Sees-Silent-Reeds (Arrille's Tradehouse, Seyda Neen)